eduardoleao052/Transformer-from-scratch/README.md

 </p>

 # Transformer From Scratch in Vanilla Python
-- Educational Transformer with forward and backprop.
+- Educational Transformer with __no autograd__.
 You can train and fine-tune a model on <b>any</b> text file, and it will generate text that sounds like it.
 - The full Transformer layers are in [layers.py](src/layers.py).
 Each has a __forward__ and __backprop__ methods.
 - Multi-Head Self Attention forward + backward has __just 80 lines of code__.